reactjs/react.dev/src/content/reference/rules/components-and-hooks-must-be-pure.md

 </DeepDive>

 ### When is it okay to have mutation? {/*mutation*/}
-One common example of a side effect is mutation, which refers to changing the value of a non-[primitive](https://developer.mozilla.org/en-US/docs/Glossary/Primitive) value.
+One common example of a side effect is mutation, which in JavaScript refers to changing the value of a non-[primitive](https://developer.mozilla.org/en-US/docs/Glossary/Primitive) value.
 In general, while mutation is not idiomatic in React, _local_ mutation is absolutely fine:

 ```js {2}
 function FriendList({ friends }) {